Last updated January 9th 2019

 Additionally, we collect the following types of personal information from you and/or your customers once you have installed the App: Information about you and others who may access the App on behalf of your store, such as your name, address, email address, phone number, and billing information; Information about individuals who visit your store, such as their IP address, web browser details, time zone, and information about the cookies installed on the particular device.
 We also collect the following: what products the customer has viewed, what products the person has purchased, the order amounts and the order ID’s.

-We collect Personal Information directly from the relevant individual, through your Shopify account, or using the following technologies: “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
+We collect Personal Information directly from the relevant individual, through your Shopify or WooCommerce account, or using the following technologies: “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
 For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org.
 “Log files” track actions occurring on the Site, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.
 “Web beacons,” “tags,” and “pixels” are electronic files used to record information about how you browse the Site.
 Please refer to our COOKIES AND RELATED TECHNOLOGIES section below for more information.

 How Do We Use Your Personal Information?